danpalmer/csrf-xhr/README.md

 # csrf-xhr

-Automatically add Rails CSRF tokens into XMLHttpRequest headers.
+Automatically add CSRF tokens into XMLHttpRequest headers.

+Supports Rails CSRF tokens with zero configuration, and can support other frameworks with an extra meta tag.

 ## How to Use